Roma10boss/JS_Project_FIS/README.md

         and logout when done

 CONTRIBUTION
-    veryone is allow to contribute and enjoy!
+    Everyone is allow to contribute and enjoy!

 LICENSE
     The gem is available as open source under the terms of the MIT License.